 - Respond – What activities has your firm put in place to take action regarding a detected information security threat?

-- Recover – What has your firm done in terms of maintaining plans for resilience and to restore any capabilities or services impaired as the result of an information security event?
+- Recover – What has your firm done in terms of maintaining plans for resilience and restoring any capabilities or services impaired as the result of an information security event?

 Yes, cybersecurity can be a little intimidating at first, but we all practice some form of it on a daily basis, whether it’s not answering spam calls to not opening suspicious email attachments.
 Employees must know your firm’s cybersecurity policies and procedures and review them often.